skillrepos/k8s-dev-v2/codespace-labs.md

 2. In the manifests subdir, we have the “regular” Kubernetes manifests for our app, with the database pieces in a sub area under the web app pieces.
 Then in the helm  subdir, we have a similar structure with the charts for the two apps.

-To get a better idea of how Helm structures content, do a diff of the two areas.
+To get a better idea of how Helm structures compare, do a diff of the two areas.
 Do one of the tree commands in one terminal and the other in the second terminal.

 ```
 < in left terminal>